polterguy/phosphorusfive/plugins/p5.hyperlisp/README.md

   child-of-foo:Its value!
 ```

-The above Hyperlisp describes one node who's name is "foo".
+The above Hyperlisp, describes one node who's name is "foo".
 This node has a value, which is of type "int", and contains the value of "5".
-In addition, the "foo" node has one child node, called "child-of-foo", that has a string value of "Its value!".
+In addition, the "foo" node, has one child node, called "child-of-foo", that has a string value of "Its value!".

-Notice that all children of a node, is appended underneath the node, with two consecutive spaces in front of its name.
+Notice, that all children of a node, is appended underneath the node, with two consecutive spaces in front of its name.
 The colon (:) separates
 the name of the node and its value.
-If you want to explicitly type a node's value, you can do so by injecting an additional colon (:) between
+If you want to explicitly declare the value's type, you can do so by injecting an additional colon (:)
-the name and the value, as the Hyperlisp above shows, and then put the "type declaration" between the two colons, like this ":int:" to
+between the name and the value, as the Hyperlisp above shows.
+For then to put the "type declaration" between the two colons, like this ":int:"
-describe an integer.
+to describe an integer.

 You can continue like this, as many levels inwards, as you wish.
 Below is a more complex tree structure.